 Of course, the worst time for anyone’s boiler to pack up is during the winter months.
 The thought of no heating and hot water at this time of the year, when the weather is bitterly cold, is something most householders fear.
-And with that in mind energy providers are keen as mustard to sell their central heating and boiler cover to customers.
-But is it really worth the money?
+And with that in mind energy providers are keen to sell their central heating and boiler cover to customers.

 Get Boiler Quotes

 Get quotes to supply and fit a new boiler now